-Everyone and their dog have shared their opinion on the recent Google AlphaGo commotion.
+Everyone and their dog have shared their opinion on the recent Google AlphaGo commotion of AI beating Fan Hui, a pro player, and its upcoming match against Lee Sedol.
 As an avid Go player, as well as a machine learning practitioner with a long history of programming game AIs, I have a different perspective on what AlphaGo’s victories ultimately mean and why you should care.

 I don’t intend to rehash the usual points: Go is hard, computers are fast, deep learning cool, SkyNet around the corner, yadda yadda.
 Mostly true, but only relevant here to the microcosm of one obscure, nerdy game.
 I love Go, but the honest question is: who really gives a shit about Go computers beating Go humans?
 It’s been done in countless other games before.
 How is this a “victory for humanity”?

 In this blog post, I want to argue for a different angle that most journalists miss.
 Go exhibits some unique properties that make it stand apart.
 And I don’t mean in the usual sense of “Can the particular algorithm from AlphaGo be used to solve other, more immediate business problems?” (it can, approximately to the degree IBM’s DeepBlue and Watson were business successes…).

 Rather, I mean more simply and directly: what will be the high-level strategies that AlphaGo discovers in Go?
 Because to the degree we (humans) can identify and name those strategies and concepts in AlphaGo’s play, they could be immediately transferable to real life situations, outside of Go.
 It’s not easy to see this connection between an obscure desk game, played with black and white stones on a 19×19 board, and anything “real”, but that’s exactly what I want to argue here.

 But first, a few basic facts, just to be on the same page: